lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 If it seems like you're not getting enough sleep, you're not alone.
 People have evolved to sleep much less than chimps, baboons or any other primates studied so far, a new study finds.
 Charles Nunn and David Samson are evolutionary anthropologists.
 They study how humans have evolved to behave the way we do.
 Nunn works at Duke University in Durham, N. C. Samson works at the University of Toronto Mississauga in Canada.
 In their new study, the two compared sleep patterns in 30 different species of primates, including humans.
 Most species slept between nine and 15 hours daily.
 Humans averaged just seven hours of shut-eye.
 Based on lifestyle and biological factors, however, people should get 9.
 55 hours, Nunn and Samson calculate.
 Most other primates in the study typically sleep as much as the scientists predicted they should.
 Nunn and Samson shared their findings on online February 14 in the American Journal of Physical Anthropology.

 ---
-A new study finds people have envolved to sleep much less than chimps , baboons or any other primates studied so far ; in Nunn and Samson's new study , the two compared sleep patterns , species of primates and humans , and most species slept between nine and 15 hours daily , but humans ageraged just seven hours of shut - eye , so people should get 9.55 hours based on lifestyle and biological factors .
+A new study finds people have envolved to sleep much less than chimps, baboons or any other primates studied so far; in Nunn and Samson's new study, the two compared sleep patterns, species of primates and humans, and most species slept between nine and 15 hours daily, but humans ageraged just seven hours of shut - eye, so people should get 9.55 hours based on lifestyle and biological factors.

 171.Work from home. 在家工作